-Further refining the time span when photography was introduced as a means of police surveillance, from 1871 to 1875, the total number of persons convicted in the Superior Courts totalled three hundred and forty-three (343).
-This last group was photographed by Nevin from the start of his commission as a commercial photographer under government contract.
-Most of the photographs he took of males in this last group, between 1871 and 1875, survive in public collections today for TWO principal reasons … … More Tasmanian crime statistics 1866-1875
+Between 1868 and 1875, a total number of persons convicted in the Superior Courts was one thousand and eighty-eight (1,088).
+Contracted by the Attorney-General W. R. Giblin in February 1872, commercial photographer Thomas J. Nevin began the systematic photographic documentation of prisoners tried at the Supreme Court Hobart and committed at the adjoining Hobart Gaol, Campbell Street.
+Further refining the time span when photography was introduced as a means of police surveillance: from 1871 to 1875, the total number of persons convicted in the Superior Courts totalled three hundred and forty-three (343).
+The mugshots of those who were photographed by T. J. Nevin in this last group of males – more than 300 – survive in public collections today for TWO principal reasons: … More Tasmanian crime statistics 1866-1875

 This Tasmanian Museum and Art Gallery notice about their photographic collections appeared in November 2006.
 It is now September 2010, and the promised website with viewable databases of their vast photographic holdings is still not up and running.
 The TMAG holds a sizable collection of rare works by Thomas J. Nevin. … More Tasmanian Museum and Art Gallery holdings